e-WV: The West Virginia Encyclopedia Online

 The development of high-tech cell phones gave West Virginians another way to access the Internet.
 Cellular providers Verizon Wireless, AT&T, Sprint, and nTelos, were among the companies offering service in West Virginia in 2012.
 Over the next several years, carriers rolled out faster 4G LTE networks, allowing smartphones to use web browsers and access email.

 In 2020, cellular provider T-Mobile merged with Sprint, leaving T-Mobile, AT&T, and Verizon as the major wireless carriers in the state and in the country.
 By 2022, faster 5G networks were available in much of the country and in parts of West Virginia; however, rural parts of the state still lacked both high-speed wired broadband and 5G wireless access.
 Nearly 20 percent of the state could not purchase an Internet plan with at least 25 Mbps (megabits per second) download speeds.
 West Virginia ranked 44th in the nation in Internet connectivity.
 While 71 percent of the state had access to high-speed service (at least 100/20 Mbps), it varied greatly based on location.
 Cities had greater access, but most rural areas lagged far behind.
 High-speed service was limited to four percent of serviceable areas in Calhoun County and nine percent in Clay County.
-Only about 100,000 West Virginians (5.2 percent) have fiber-optic access, the worst rate in the nation.
-Only 65.8 percent of West Virginians have access to broadband, with an average download speed of 51.3 MBs per second.
+Only about 100,000 West Virginians (5.2 percent) have fiber-optic access, the second worst rate in the nation.
+Only 65.8 percent of West Virginians have access to broadband, with an average download speed of 51.3 Mbps per second.
+The average download speed for all internet users in West Virginia is 21.99 Mbps

 In June 2023, government officials announced that West Virginia would receive $1.2 billion in federal funds for high-speed Internet infrastructure deployment, as part of the Infrastructure Investment and Jobs Act.
 Commercial Internet providers must meet specific service benchmarks, based on a five-year action plan, to receive funding from this program.